-1 A more detailed reference list in chronological order is: Ignatowski (1910, 1911a, 1911b); Frank and Rothe (1911, 1912); Pars (1921); Kaluza (1924); Lalan (1937); Dixon (1940); Weinstock (1965); Mitavalsky (1966); Terletskii (1968); Berzi and Gorini (1969); Gorini and Zecca (1970); Lee and Kalatos (1975); Lévy-Leblond (1976); Srivastava (1981); Mermin (1984); Schwartz (1984, 1985); Singh (1986); Sen (1994); Field (1997); Coleman (2003); Pal (2003); Sonego and Pin (2005); Gannett (2007); Silagadze (2007); Certik (2007); Feigenbaum (2008).
+&lt;sup>1 The more detailed references in chronological order are Ignatowski (1910, 1911a, 1911b); Frank and Rothe (1911, 1912); Pars (1921); Kaluza (1924); Lalan (1937); Dixon (1940); Weinstock (1965); Mitavalsky (1966); Terletskii (1968); Berzi and Gorini (1969); Gorini and Zecca (1970); Lee and Kalatos (1975); Lévy-Leblond (1976); Srivastava (1981); Mermin (1984); Schwartz (1984, 1985); Singh (1986); Sen (1994); Field (1997); Coleman (2003); Pal (2003); Sonego and Pin (2005); Gannett (2007); Silagadze (2007); Certik (2007);

 is still needed to determine the invariant speed and further eliminate the Galilean transformations.
 This raises serious doubts about the connection between the theory and special relativity.
 Some authors insisted that the light postulate in special relativity is still needed to derive the Lorentz transformations (Pauli 1921; Resnick 1967; Miller 1981).
 Others doubted that the theory is indeed relativistic in nature (Brown 2005).
 However, it can be argued that the empirical element may not refer to any properties of light in an essential way (see, e.g. Lévy-Leblond 1976; Mermin 1984).
-Therefore, the existing theory of relativity without light is definitely an advance, but admittedly there is still a step away between it and the Lorentz transformations in special relativity; resorting to experience to determine its invariant speed is just a makeshift.
+Thus, the existing theory of relativity without light is definitely an advance, but admittedly there is still a step away between it and the Lorentz transformations in special relativity; resorting to experience to determine its invariant speed is just a makeshift.
 The challenge for future work is two-fold.
 On the one hand, we need to further determine the invariant speed, not by experience but by some deeper postulates (e.g. postulates about space and time).
-If successful, this will establish a more complete theory of relativity without light, which can be taken as a further development of special relativity; On the other hand, we need to re-interpret the constant c in special relativity.
+If successful, this will establish a more complete theory of relativity without light, which can be taken as a further development of special relativity; On the other hand, we need to re-explain the constant c in special relativity.
 It should be not (only) the speed of light.
-What, then, is its real meaning?
+What is its real meaning then?
 These two problems are intimately connected as a matter of fact.
-The purpose of this paper is to try to solve them.
+The purpose of this paper is to solve them.

 The remainder of this paper is organized as follows.
 Section 2 gives a clear introduction of the theory of relativity without light.
-I raise the problem about how to determine the finiteness of the invariant speed in the theory by theoretical considerations.
-In Section 3, I propose a possible solution.
-As the existing theory of relativity without light implies, the existence of an invariant speed may result from the properties of space and time (e.g. homogeneity of space and time).
-Inspired by this result, I argue that the discreteness of space-time, whose existence is suggested by the combination of quantum theory and general relativity, may further account for the finiteness of the invariant speed.
-In discrete space-time, there exists a finite speed that is maximum and invariant in all inertial frames.
-This may also provide a reasonable interpretation of the constant c in special relativity; it is not the actual speed of light, but the ratio between the minimum length and the shortest time of discrete space-time.
-Section 4 further suggests a more complete theory of relativity without light, the theory of relativity in discrete space-time.
-The connection between the new suggestion and some existing theories, such as doubly special relativity, is also discussed in brief.
+I raise the problem about how to determine the finiteness of its invariant speed by theory.
+In Section 3, I propose a radical solution.
+As the existing theory implies, the existence of an invariant speed may result from the properties of space and time (e.g. homogeneity of space and time).
+Inspired by this result, I argue that the discreteness of space and time, which existence is implied by modern physics, may further account for the finiteness of the invariant speed.
+In discrete space and time, there exists a finite speed that is maximum and invariant in all inertial frames.
+This may also provide a reasonable explanation of the constant c in special relativity; it is not the actual speed of light, but the ratio between the minimum length and the shortest time of discrete space and time.
+Section 4 further discusses this argument, which suggests a more complete theory of relativity without light, the theory of relativity in discrete spacetime.
+The connection between the new suggestion and some existing theories, such as doubly special relativity, is discussed in brief.